phac-nml/genomic_address_service/docs/overview.md

  [3.
 5. 5.
 4.]]
 ```

-Which may be interpretted as follows (including implicit clusters for clarity):
+Which may be interpreted as follows (including implicit clusters for clarity):

 | Index     | Cluster Index 1 | Cluster Index 2 | Distance | Number of Elements | Representation |
 | --------- | --------------- | --------------- | -------- | ------------------ | -------------- |